 Tell your healthcare provider about all the medicines your child takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Your infant should not receive a medicine called palivizumab if they have already received Beyfortus in the same RSV season.

-Serious allergic reactions have happened with other medicines like Beyfortus.
+Serious allergic reactions have happened with Beyfortus.
 Get medical help right away if your child has any of the following signs or symptoms of a serious allergic reaction:

 - swelling of the face, mouth, or tongue